AeroRider66/AeroRider66/README.md

 - 👋 Hi, I’m @AeroRider66 because I built planes, and I ride motorcycles.
 - 👀 I’m interested in changing my career from engineer to software developer.
+My software experience is at the assembly level.
-- 🌱 I’m currently learning Python, starting from nothing, planning to get as good as I can possibly be.
+- 🌱 I’m currently learning Python, starting from nothing, planning to be the best I can possibly be.
 - Plan is to learn the code, and make sure I have a good understanding of data structures and algorithms.
+- 2nd steps are to branch out into other languages.

 - 📫 Reach out through GitHub if you have any suggestions on my path forward.
 Thanks!